What Are the Pros and Cons of Weight Loss Medications for Older Adults?

-Obesity affects 41.5% of Americans age 60 and older.1 This chronic, life-changing condition has been linked with heart disease, type 2 diabetes, and certain types of cancer—not to mention a lower quality of life.
+Obesity is not just about physical appearance and clothing sizes.
+It’s a chronic, life-changing health condition that’s been linked with heart disease, type 2 diabetes, and certain types of cancer—not to mention a lower quality of life.
+Obesity is widespread, too, affecting 38.9% of Americans age 60 and older.1

 Despite what the diet and fitness industries would like you to believe, losing weight is not always a matter of willpower.
 Rather, there are often physiological reasons that make it harder for some people to reach and maintain a healthy weight.

-"It's a brain disease," said Dr. Fatima Cody Stanford, an obesity medicine physician at Mass General Hospital and associate professor at Harvard Medical School, on a recent episode of 60 Minutes.
+"It's a brain disease," said Dr. Fatima Cody Stanford, an obesity medicine physician at Mass General Hospital and associate professor at Harvard Medical School, on an episode of 60 Minutes.
 "And the brain tells us how much to eat and how much to store."

 If you’re living with obesity and have tried diet and exercise with limited success, weight loss medications could give you an added boost.
-There are six drugs approved by the FDA to treat obesity; five of these are approved for long-term use.
-These drugs work in different ways to make weight loss more achievable.
+Several drugs have been approved by the Food and Drug Administration (FDA) to treat obesity over the long term.
+These medications are shown to be highly safe and effective, working in different ways to make weight loss more achievable.

 Who qualifies for weight loss medication?

-Weight loss medications should not be taken solely for the sake of appearance.
+Weight loss medications should not be taken solely for the sake of vanity.
 They’re meant for people who struggle with health problems due to being overweight or having obesity.
-Your provider may prescribe medication if you have a body mass index (BMI) of 30 or greater, or if you’ve been diagnosed with a condition related to your weight—such as type 2 diabetes, high blood pressure, heart disease, or sleep apnea.
+Your provider may prescribe medication if you have a body mass index (BMI) of 30 or greater.
+They may also prescribe it if you’ve been diagnosed with a condition related to your weight—such as type 2 diabetes, high blood pressure, heart disease, or sleep apnea.

 Not all people with a high BMI should take weight loss medications.
 Many adults are able to lose weight successfully by improving their diet and adding more physical activity to their routine.